nobleator/nest-quest/README.md

 - [x] Add distance unit annotation
 - [x] Scale units to kilometers

-v0.0.3: add real property data?
-Add browser extension to allow overlay of Zillow?
+v0.0.3
-- [ ] Listing interface and services to fetch real property listing data from a variety of sources
+- [ ] Listing interface and services to fetch real property listing data from a variety of sources such as Zillow or Redfin
+- [ ] "Saved Places" section for ad hoc location lookup.
+CRUD actions, include a geocoding step to allow address lookup.
 - [ ] CI/CD
 - [ ] Add expiry time for database cache entries

+v0.0.4
-v0.0.4: strict query language for filters, allowing text input with complex combinations instead of all OR statements
+- [ ] Strict query language for filters, allowing text input with complex combinations instead of all OR statements and replacing prior dropdown design
 - [ ] Add OR logic with Overpass query unions

-v0.1.0:
+v0.1.0
 - [ ] Hosting model
 - [ ] Full CI/CD for all deployments, including production.
 Maybe use blue/green deployment process?
 - [ ] A/B version testing?

+v0.1.1
-v0.1.5: add data pipeline service(s) to ingest & pre-process datasets.
+- [ ] Add data pipeline service(s) to ingest & pre-process datasets.

+v0.1.2
-- [ ]

-v0.1.6: refactor evaluation engine to use pre-processed datasets.
+- [ ] Refactor evaluation engine to use pre-processed datasets?
-- [ ]

 ...

+v1.0.0
-v1.0.0: snap versions of all APIs, docker images, installers, etc.
+- [ ] Snap versions of all APIs, docker images, installers, etc.
-- [ ] Configure CI/CD for production release
+- [ ] Configure CI/CD for production release.
+Minify JavaScript, possibly refactor Dockerfiles with environment-specific layers.
 - [ ] Domain name
 - [ ] Update Caddyfile with production URL

 Backlog:
 - [ ] Migrate from Docker to podman
+- [ ] Server hardening: firewall config, CDN, fail2ban, VPN access
+- [ ] Browser extension
+- [ ] Mobile app with AR lens & map integration
 - [ ] Sensitivity analysis to determine constraining criteria
 - [ ] Add data with radar charts showing each listing on top of all the criteria.
 Dynamically generate the radar chart structure based on selected criteria
 - [ ] Weights for each criterion